joshfeldstein/joshfeldstein.github.io/_posts/2018-03-20-getting-cut-from-sports-teams.markdown

 “Nobody in my family really pressures me to do well,” Fechter said,”they also told me not to worry about what anyone else thinks and just play.”

 As Fechter and many other student athletes continue their journey to success, there will always be many bumps in the road, and coping with those is the tough part.
 Whether it is high school or professional, most athletes have to deal with these issues of being let go by their sport.
-Some players have had easier times bouncing back from others though.
+Some players have had easier times bouncing back than others.
 With the Mt.
 Lebanon baseball team, the players are up against a lot of competition and many other successful student athletes.

 “There was three days, hitting, fielding, and pitching,” Fechter said,“There were about 67 who tried out and about 45 players made the team.”